Alioio/telematics_project/README.md

 ![name-of-you-image](https://github.com/Alioio/telematics_project/blob/main/Notebooks/screenshots/recursiveresolver/14.png)

-Photo 2.4 - : We create connection among servers  and also between clients and servers with socket libraries.First recursive resolver begins to listen requests and check if it is a request from a stub resolver or not.
+Photo 2.4 - : Here we implement a code to send a response from the cache to the stubresolver which the forwards that to DNS.

 ![name-of-you-image](https://github.com/Alioio/telematics_project/blob/main/Notebooks/screenshots/recursiveresolver/15%20threading.png)